bcnmy/biconomy-client-sdk/tests/src/README.md

 ## Network Scopes for Tests

-To prevent tests from conflicting with one another, networks can be scoped at three levels:
+To prevent tests from conflicting with one another, tests can be scoped to different networks in different ways.

 ### Global Scope
-- Use by setting `const NETWORK_TYPE: TestFileNetworkType = "FILE_LOCALHOST"` at the top of the test file.
+- Use by setting `const NETWORK_TYPE: TestFileNetworkType = "COMMON_LOCALHOST"` at the top of the test file.
-- Suitable when you're sure that tests in the file will **not** conflict with other tests using the global network.
+- Suitable when you're sure that tests in the file will **not** conflict with other tests using the common localhost network.

 ### Local Scope
 - Use by setting `const NETWORK_TYPE: TestFileNetworkType = "FILE_LOCALHOST"` for test files that may conflict with others.